Skip to Content

 Step 3: Exposing the carburetor’s interior

-After you have removed the air filter cover and the air filter, the carburetor shall be exposed to you.
+After you remove the air filter cover and the filter, the carburetor shall be exposed to you.
 You shall see the carburetor’s connections and the linkage.
-Without removing these components, we cannot expose the carburetor’s interior parts.
-So, remove the fuel line connections and carburetor’s linkage.
+We cannot expose the carburetor’s interior parts without removing these components.

 Step 4: Spraying with carb cleaner

-To clean the carburetor without removing it, you need the right kind of carburetor cleaner.
+To clean the carburetor without removing it, you need the right carburetor cleaner.
 There are many different types and qualities of carburetor cleaners.
 Purchase some commercial lawn mower carburetor cleaner.
 Make sure it is of the best quality.
 The steps below can be followed for efficient spraying:

 • Step 1: Spray the carb cleaner directly on the carburetor to clean it.
 Make sure the spray reaches the interior jets of the carburetor.
+This is how to use carburetor cleaner effectively.

 • Step 2: The spraying direction should be appropriately followed.
 Place the tip of your carb cleaner in the center of your carburetor.
-Start spraying on it thoroughly.
+Start spraying it thoroughly.

 • Step 3: Start from the center and move your hands around and over the carburetor.